 Exerpeutic is among the top brands known for creating products that cater to obese people.
 And on this note, the Exerpeutic Gold 525XLR heavy-duty recumbent bike has over-delivered.

-The exercise bike also features a large seat and backrest with considerable padding to accommodate morbidly obese people even better and offer them extra comfort.
+The exercise bike also features a large seat and backrest with considerable padding to accommodate morbidly obese people even better and offer them an extra comfort.
 The GOLD 926XLR has 8 levels of pedal tension and a built-in computer that allows you to track your speed, time, and calories burned.

 Commercial Grade Fitnex R70

 The Fitnex R70 has a 400-pound weight capacity.
-This exercise bike has the best heavy duty usage.
+This exercise bike has the best heavy-duty usage.